 At Children’s Minnesota, it is our vision to be every family’s partner in raising healthier children.
 That means advocating for policies, education and awareness that will create healthier, more secure and happy lives for all kids.

 Children’s Minnesota is urging our U.S. senators and representatives to protect children and extend CHIP funding immediately.
 Children’s health shouldn’t be a partisan issue.

 Children’s MN Takes to Capitol Hill: Children’s Hospital Association Speak Now For Kids Advocacy Day

-In June, Children’s participated in the Children’s Hospital Association’s Family Advocacy Day.
+In July, Children’s participated in the Children’s Hospital Association’s Family Advocacy Day in Washington D.C.

 July 20, 2017, 8 a.m. – 9 a.m., Minneapolis